 PERINDO helps most people with high blood pressure, heart failure or coronary artery disease, but it may have unwanted side

 effects in a few people.
-These side effects when they occur are usually mild:
+While these side effects when they occur are usually mild they can be serious.

 A fast and irregular heart beat.

 Purple spots with occasional blisters on the front of your arms and legs and/or around your neck and ears (a rare condition

 Severe blisters, skin rash, itching, erythema multiforme or other allergic reactions.

 Talk to your doctor or pharmacist or nurse if you notice any of the following side effects:

 Common (may affect up to 1 in 10 people) side effects can include:

 Cough, often described as dry and irritating, shortness of breath, discomfort on exertion.

 Changes in the rhythm or rate of the heart beat, fast or irregular heart beat.